STharHtet/grp1/Use Cases/use-case-23.md

 2. The system has access to the World Database.

-3. The system extracts the population information of the cities in each continent from the given database.

-4. The system extracts the population of the cities that are living and no living for each continent.
+3. The system extracts the population of the cities that are living and no living for each continent.

-5. The system generates the population of the cities that are living and not living for each continent in a table.
+4. The system generates the population of the cities that are living and not living for each continent in a table.

 ## EXTENSIONS

-	In step 2 of scenario which extracts the data, if the system stopped working then there will be an error prompt to display where the error has occurred in the program.
-The user then has the chance to fix the error and run the system again.
+In the step 3 of scenario which extract the data, if the system cannot extract the data, then the user has to run the program again.

 ## SUB-VARIATIONS